fraba/2026-CAITG-Winter-School/installation-assistant-knowledge.md

 - Antigravity IDE: download the installer for your operating system.
 - Python (via conda), Node.js, uv: Windows, macOS, Linux.
 - LM Studio: Windows, macOS, Linux.
+- Obsidian: Windows, macOS (Intel and Apple Silicon), Linux.
+Does not need administrator rights.
 - Hermes agent: desktop installers for macOS and Windows; on Linux use the terminal install.
 - Field of Study (FoS): any computer with Python.
 - Cogniti: any computer with a browser (nothing to install).